 - 1.16 Finally, there is an extensive range of key strategies and plans at local and county-wide level, many of which are relevant to this Framework: - Across Kent and Medway, there is a long history of collaboration on joint strategy development.
-The Kent and Medway Energy and Low Emissions Strategy sets out a plan to achieve net zero by 2050, recognising the potential of a greener economy to "invest in new jobs and low carbon infrastructure; support innovation, re-skilling and retraining"8.
+The Kent and Medway Energy and Low Emissions Strategy sets out a plan to achieve net zero by 2050, recognising the potential of a greener economy to "invest in new jobs and low carbon infrastructure; support innovation, re-skilling and retraining".
 Work is also underway to develop a county-wide Infrastructure Mapping Tool.
-There has also been a substantial strategic focus across Kent and Medway on workforce skills development, with the county acting as a national trailblazer for a Local Skills Improvement Plan, which was approved in 20239. - In Kent, the County Council's overall strategic plan for 2022-26 is set out in Framing Kent's Future10.
+There has also been a substantial strategic focus across Kent and Medway on workforce skills development, with the county acting as a national trailblazer for a Local Skills Improvement Plan, which was approved in 2023. - In Kent, the County Council's overall strategic plan for 2022-26 is set out in Framing Kent's Future.
 Enabling economic growth, and ensuring that prosperity is shared across the county, are key priorities within Framing Kent's Future, within an objective to 'level up Kent'.
-Relevant to this Framework is also the emerging Local Transport Plan (LTP5), which sets out a strategy to respond to the context of the transition to net zero and which will be published as a consultation draft in summer 202411.
-Medway's Council Strategy sets out a vision of a "waterfront university city, connecting innovation, people and place and driving growth for all"12, and is supported by the longer-term emerging Medway 2037 strategy. - The economic development plans and strategies of the 12 District Councils are also important.
+Relevant to this Framework is also the emerging Local Transport Plan (LTP5), which sets out a strategy to respond to the context of the transition to net zero and which will be published as a consultation draft in summer 2024.
+Medway's Council Strategy sets out a vision of a "waterfront university city, connecting innovation, people and place and driving growth for all", and is supported by the longer-term emerging Medway 2037 strategy. - The economic development plans and strategies of the 12 District Councils are also important.
 In some cases, these are set out within District corporate plans; in others, they are adopted as separate strategies.
-In all cases, there is an important relationship between strategies for economic development and growth and the planning system, set out within the 14 local plans across Kent and Medway13.
+In all cases, there is an important relationship between strategies for economic development and growth and the planning system, set out within the 14 local plans across Kent and Medway.

-8 Kent County Council/ Medway Council (2020), Kent and Medway Energy and Low Emissions Strategy: Meeting the Climate Change Challenge
+Kent County Council/ Medway Council (2020), Kent and Medway Energy and Low Emissions Strategy: Meeting the Climate Change Challenge

-9 Kent Invicta Chamber of Commerce (2023), Kent and Medway Local Skills Improvement Plan
+Kent Invicta Chamber of Commerce (2023), Kent and Medway Local Skills Improvement Plan

-10 Kent County Council (2022), Framing Kent's Future
+Kent County Council (2022), Framing Kent's Future

-11 Kent County Council (June 2023), Emerging Local Transport Plan: Turning the Curve towards Net Zero
+&lt;sup>11 Kent County Council (June 2023), Emerging Local Transport Plan: Turning the Curve towards Net Zero i.e. the 13 Local Plans and the Kent Minerals and Waste Local Plan.

-12 Medway Council (2023), Council Strateay 2023-24
+Medway Council (2023), Council Strateay 2023-24